aesthetic0001/2Lazy2Flip/README.md

 - discord.js for Webhooks
 - prismarine.js for nbt parsing
 - axios because I don't like node fetch
+- copy-paste for copy-paste
+- node-notifier for notifications

 don't turn this into some sort of macro istg